AceDataCloud/SunoAPI/README.md

 }
 ```

 Using the above `audio_id` and `persona_id` as `97efc9f4-0e8d-4b3e-88df-14568fa1b11f` and `e0d7319e-aa2a-44cb-b00a-916218d7cb0b` for this example data.
-Then you can set the parameter `action` to `artist_consistency`, and input the ID of the song you want to continue generating and the singer style ID, as shown in the example below:
+Then you can set the parameter `action` to `artist_consistency`, and input the ID of the song to continue generating, and the singer style ID, as shown in the example below:

 <p><img src="https://cdn.acedata.cloud/fukijq.png" width="500" class="m-auto"></p>